nicolabs/musiccast-fix-kit/README.md

 #### How to configure

-On the command line, use `-s scripts/standby-together.js` to enable this script and use the following options :
+On the command line, use `-s scripts/standby-together.js` to enable this script and the following options :
 - `--standby-together.source=<source_IP>` sets the hostname or IP address of the *master* receiver
 - `--standby-together.target=<target_IP [target_IP [...]]>` lists the *slave* devices that will follow the master's power status.
 You can separate them with a space or pass the option several times.

-Top-level options (e.g. `--source`) and configuration file are also valid (see instructions below).
+Top-level options (e.g. `--source`) and configuration file are also valid (see [instructions below](#command-line-usage)).

 ## Command line usage

-This program requires [Node.js](https://nodejs.org) to run.

-Previously to running it, you need to install dependencies by running the following command in the source directory :

-    npm install
+> There are many ways to run this program ; the exact shape of the command line depends on how you run it : with [npm, node](#running-with-nodejs-npm), [docker](#running-with-docker) or another way.
+> For instance if you run using *npx*, replace `musiccast-repairkit ...` in the commands below with `npx musiccast-repairkit ...`.

 When running the program you need to specify which scenarios to run.
 The scenarios are `.js` scripts which implement the use cases above.
-More details in the next sections.

 Use the **`-s` command line option to specify which script(s) to load** ; for example :

-    node . -s ./scripts/sync-volume.js --source=192.168.1.42 --target=192.168.1.43 --target=192.168.1.44
+    musiccast-repairkit -s ./scripts/sync-volume.js --source=192.168.1.42 --target=192.168.1.43 --target=192.168.1.44

+You can run several scenarios at the same time :

+    musiccast-repairkit -s ./scripts/sync-volume.js -s ./scripts/standby-together.js ...

-You can pass all options on the command line, or use the **`--config` option to store them in a JSON file** ; example :
+You can pass all options on the command line, or use the **`--config` option to read them from a JSON file** ; example :

-    node . -s ./scripts/sync-volume.js --config config.json
+    musiccast-repairkit -s ./scripts/sync-volume.js --config config.json

 Contents of config.json :